 Some processed food – meat balls and sui gao.
-Click here to continue reading >
+Continue reading

 Have you heard of Satay Celup before?
 It’s a dish where raw or semi-cooked food like seafood, meat and vegetables on skewers are dunked into a boiling pot of diluted satay sauce.
 Imagine having steamboat with the soup substituted with satay sauce.

 I believe Satay Celup is a dish uniquely available only to Melaka and well favored by the Malaccans.
 Well, there are attempts to introduce this dish to the other states but from what I heard the venture was not successful because the people found it hard to accept.

 The concept of Satay Celup could be attributed to being a combination of lok lok and buffet steamboat.
 With a tray provided by the restaurant, customers would proceed to the huge refrigerators housing the large selection of food on skewers, pick their choices and start dipping away.